nicholaswmin/automap/README.md

 In general, this package:

-- does not implement any concurrency control mechanism
 - ensures that updates are atomic
-- does not ensure that reads are atomic
 - has good time-complexity in steps that affect the number of network roundtrips.
 - makes a poor effort to optimise time-complexity of steps that only involve